 Some COs have specializations that seem to have been designed with this trope in mind.
 Colin of the original Advance Wars series is the epitome of it, since his troops are weaker but cheaper.
 Hachi, Sasha, and Sensei are also particularly capable of using sheer numbers to overwhelm.
 Andy's supports this indirectly, as his repairs ability help all units a set amount, being more effective when you go for numbers over strength.

 For most Fire Emblem games, this is a favored tactic of the AI opponents; they'll typically field armies that are anywhere between twice to four times the size of your party and, unless they're on the defensive, will send units to attack you in large numbers.
-This is offset somewhat by the player units having better stats, better equipment and the benefit of support relationships, so a properly-leveled party will take little/no damage from the resulting Rush.
-Hard/Maniac Modes, however...
+Players can't do this themselves as their units are non-replenishable, but they make up for it with better stats, better equipment and the benefit of support relationships, so a properly-leveled party will take little/no damage from the resulting Rush, at least on Normal mode.
+On Hard or Maniac/Lunatic Modes, however... well, it is a Nintendo game.

-You can rush with Hittite elephants in .
+You can rush with Hittite elephants.
 Much like real elephants they're hard to get rushing but man, once they start it's hard to get them to stop.

 The Yamato cavalry rush was another staple of the original game.